ftresa93/World_life_expectancy/README.md

 ### Data Processing:
 #### Database Creation and Data Import:
-A MySQL database named "World Life Expectancy" was created to store the dataset and then later imported into the database.
+A MySQL database named "World Life Expectancy" was created to store the dataset and then later dataset was imported.
 #### Data Cleaning and Preparation:
 - Removing Duplicates
 - Handling Missing and Null Values- It was identified that data for 10 countries were only available for a single year.
 These incomplete records were removed, resulting in a refined dataset encompassing 183 countries.